Kevin Ames is a commercial photographer immersed in creativity.

 This February marks the twenty-fifth anniversary of the delivery of his first digital photographic job–a calendar for Scientific Atlanta.
 Kevin and his digital guru Eddie Tapp did the entire project in Photoshop 2.0.
 That was before layers!
 Read more about the project on his blog.

 Kevin has served as Co-Chairman of the Professional Photographers of America’s (PPA) Digital Imaging Committee.
 He is a Craftsman, a Certified Professional Photographer, and an Approved Photographic Instructor.
 These degrees are from PPA.
-Currently, he is a member of the board of directors of the American Society of Media Professionals (ASMP) Atlanta / Southeast chapter.
+Currently, he is a member and past president of the American Society of Media Professionals (ASMP) Atlanta / Southeast chapter.

 Kevin’s teaching credentials include work at the Southeastern Center for the Photographic Arts, the Rocky Mountain School of Photography and the renowned advertising school The Creative Circus where he helped write their digital photography curriculum.
 He has presented talks and classes at industry events like the National Association of Broadcasters (NAB,) Photo Plus Expo, Photoshop World, PhotoWorld Asia, Orvieto Photo Festival, for the Professional Photographers of Canada and at PPA conventions across the U.S.